 The GRE is required by the Program and is a factor in the admissions review process.
 We do not accept other tests, such as the MCAT or GMAT, in place of the GRE.
 The only exemption our admissions committee allows is for applicants who have earned a doctoral-level degree (PhD, JD, MD, etc.) from an accredited institution in the U.S. within the last 6 years.
 No other waivers are permitted.

 I have all my application materials ready, but my GRE tests aren’t scheduled until next month.
 What should I do?

 You may submit your completed application without your GRE.
 The GRE scores will come directly to our department approximately 2 to 3 weeks after you have taken your exam, so please plan your exam date so that we can get them by the application deadline.

 Do you have minimum score requirement on each section of the IBT TOEFL?

 Do I need to have a Bachelor’s degree in Nutrition or Dietetics in order to apply to the graduate program?

-No. Our students have very diverse backgrounds, with degrees in archaeology, nursing, nutrition, psychology, biology, and many others.
-See the basic program admission requirements for more information on prerequisites.
+No. Our students have very diverse backgrounds, with degrees in archaeology, nursing, nutrition, psychology, biology, public health, and many others.
+See Requirements and Prerequisites for more information on prerequisites.

 Does my foreign degree qualify me to apply to your Graduate School?

-The official assessment and academic preparation of international students must be done by the Graduate School.
+The official assessment and academic preparation of international students must be completed by the Graduate School.
 The evaluation of an overseas degree is based on the following:

 - The characteristics of a national system of education in the home country